LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

 3. The galaxy and PSF stamps should be provided and accessible.

-4. (optional) One of the two catalogs can contain multiband magnitudes using the format described above.
+4. (optional) One of the two catalogs can contain multiband magnitudes using the format described :ref:`above <Using different magnitudes for each band>`.

 SCARLET implementation
 -----------------------